operasoftware/operaprestodriver/README.md

 * Problems with Operas with IME feature enabled (Opera Mobile, Android)
 * No support for Opera Mini
-* Issues with JavaScript alert/popup dialogues
+* No support for JavaScript alert/popup dialogues